Have Your Say

 • Elected members briefings

-• ‘It’s been emotional23’ Care Leavers event and consultation space
+• ‘It’s Been Emotional’ Care Leavers event and consultation space

 • Attend and present at the National Care leavers’ Benchmarking Forum up to 4 times a year

-• Attend and speak at conferences like Anthropy23,
+• Attend and speak at conferences like The Eden Project’s Anthropy Event

 • Attend and speak to National government and charities looking for feedback and good practice across the UK- Home Office, Department for Education, Corum Voice, APPG, Become